 The rolling 12 month total for starts (blue line) increased steadily over the last few years, and completions (red line) have lagged behind - but completions have been catching up (more deliveries), and will continue to follow starts up (completions lag starts by about 12 months).

-Most of the growth in multi-family starts is probably behind us - although I expect solid multi-family starts for a few more years (based on demographics).
+I think most of the growth in multi-family starts is probably behind us - in fact multi-family starts might have peaked in June (at 510 thousand SAAR) - although I expect solid multi-family starts for a few more years (based on demographics).